AndrewHakmi/Nexus/Home.md

-NOTE: The [/docs](https://docs.agpt.co/) are the documentation for AutoGPT.
+NOTE: The [/docs](https://docs.agpt.co/) are the documentation for Auto-GPT.
 If you need help, refer to the docs, or visit us on [Discord](https://discord.gg/autogpt).

-This wiki is the documentation for the AutoGPT organization / project / community maintainers.
+This wiki is the documentation for the Auto-GPT organization / project / community maintainers.

 - - -